Pakistan reports 27 coronavirus cases, but no fatalities in past day

-LAHORE: Despite the fact that the number of confirmed positive cases has risen to 1,574,966, Pakistan has not recorded any deaths caused by new coronavirus in the past 24 hours.
-On Wednesday, there were 30,630 fatalities nationwide.
+LAHORE: Despite the fact that the number of verified positive cases has risen to 1,575,066 in Pakistan, there have been no deaths from new coronavirus in the past 24 hours.
+At this time on Saturday, there have been 30,630 fatalities nationwide.

 According to the National Institutes of Health’s (NIH) most recent statistics, at least 27 people nationwide tested positive with COVID-19 on the previous day.

-In the last 24 hours, 6,666 tests were carried out in Pakistan, and 27 of the subjects tested positive for the illness.
-The COVID Positivity Ratio was 0.41 percent.
+In the last 24 hours, Pakistan has performed 7,183 tests, out of which 27 people tested positive for the illness.
+The ratio of COVID positive samples was 0.38 percent.